sagagi74/Professional-Readme-Generator/README.md

 ## License

-This Application is licensed under Named: MIT License license.
+This Application is licensed under Named: MIT-Lincese

 ## Contributing